Sasky828373/BLACKMD/README.md

    - heroku/python
 5. Deploy your app

+For detailed Heroku deployment instructions, see [HEROKU_DEPLOY_GUIDE.md](HEROKU_DEPLOY_GUIDE.md).

 ## Required Environment Variables

-Set the following environment variables in your Heroku app settings:
+Set the following environment variables in your platform's settings:

 - `CREDS_DATA`: Your WhatsApp session credentials data (optional, can be generated at first run)
+- `PLATFORM`: Set to "railway" if deploying on Railway, or "heroku" if deploying on Heroku
+- `PORT`: Port for the web server (usually set automatically by the platform)

 ## Technical Details